Novak Djokovic was granted vaccine exemption after testing positive for Covid-19 in December, court documents show – KION546

 Djokovic’s first Covid-positive PCR test was recorded on December 16, 2021, and after not showing signs of a fever or “respiratory symptoms” he applied for a medical exemption to compete in the Australian Open, according to the document.

-The Serb player — who has previously criticized Covid-19 vaccine mandates — was granted a medical exemption to compete in the tournament unvaccinated “on the grounds that he had recently recovered from COVID,” his lawyers said in a court submission Saturday.
+The 34-year-old — who has previously criticized Covid-19 vaccine mandates — was granted a medical exemption to compete in the tournament unvaccinated “on the grounds that he had recently recovered from COVID,” his lawyers said in a court submission Saturday.

+READ: Novak Djokovic’s fans are fighting to get him out of his hotel.
+Inside, refugees wonder if they’ll ever leave

 The documents, which have been submitted to the court ahead of Djokovic’s hearing Monday, confirmed the player was unvaccinated when he arrived in Australia on January 5.